itsyndicate-support/webserver-ec2-module-terraform/README.md

 - create context 'terraform' in CircleCI with your AWS IAM user credentials;

-- enjoy using this pipeline!
+- enjoy using this pipeline!!
 ```